johannabid/monaandlisa/README.md

 ### Running

 This project contains both static and dynamic sites.
-As for now the dynamic sites doesn't work but i'll look into it.
+The content is being stored from a WordPress API.

+As for now the set-up is malfunctioning, so the url can not be reached.
+I'll set up the cms for the site again, and copy the content for re-deploying.

+In the mean time you can look into it's data.

-Go to the root folder where you cloned this repo, and double click on index.html to run the file live in your browser.
+Go to the root folder where you cloned this repo, and open it up in your preferred code tool.

 ## Contributing

 No contributions have been added on the school project.

-Our main goal was to establish respective sites and completing a checkout process for one product.
-That's the reason why only one project leads to the check out, which is Scott Shell Woman.
+Open a pull request and look into the code if you like

 ## Contact